jmcguiredev/react-boilerplate-ts/README.md

 # react-boilerplate-ts

-A TypScript React Boilerplate with Webpack and Babel.
+A TypScript React Boilerplate with Webpack Babel, CoreJS, and Sass.

 ## Development Build